 Our guide is easy to use as each village, town and city has it’s own page with useful information for the visitor.
 Not all sections appearing on the left of our guide, on this place may have information as this is an ongoing project.

-It may be the case that this location has not yet been reviewed and written about so if you can contribute any information about this place to improve this guide please send it to Kielce Travel and Tourist Guide.
+It may be the case that this location has not yet been reviewed and written about so if you can contribute any information about this place to improve this guide please send it to Kielce Travel Guide.

 You will find the full range of accommodation in this town from the most luxurious five star hotels with up to date and modern amenities to pensions (a type of guest house or boarding house) and rooms or apartments at very reasonable prices.
 Some of the larger towns and cities will also have hostels.

 If you prefer to stay in a more rural location there are a number of “Agro” style of accommodation places on farms and in the countryside plus there may be camp sites nearby.